VioletGiraffe/cppcheck-vs-addin/README.md

  * convenient message suppression management with options to suppress specific messages, all messages in a given file, specific message types in a given file, message types globally, solution-wide and project-wide.

 ### Download
-Visual Studio 2019 is supported.
-VS 2015 and 2017 are supported by the older releases.
+Visual Studio 2022 is supported.
+VS2019, 2015 and 2017 are supported by the older releases.

 **<a href="https://github.com/VioletGiraffe/cppcheck-vs-addin/releases/latest">Get the latest release</a>**